-- University classes are canceled, but the University is still open; - Missouri Department of Transportation (MODOT) declares it is unsafe driving conditions; - If severe weather is reported prior to 7:00 A.M, inclement weather begins the night before school, or during the early hours (before 7:00 A.M.), adjusted school hours will be implemented.
-Families should call Berkley's main number (816) 235-2600 for information regarding adjusted Berkley hours.
+- If severe weather is reported prior to 7:00 A.M, inclement weather begins the night before school, or during the early hours (before 7:00 A.M.), adjusted school hours / late start time may be implemented.
+Families should call Berkley's main number (816) 235-2600 for information regarding adjusted Berkley hours. - If severe weather strikes during the school day, families will be contacted and asked to pick their child up from Berkley according to the time the campus is closing.
+If weather

-- If severe weather strikes during the school day, families will be contacted and asked to pick their child up from Berkley by at least 4:00 P.M.
-If weather conditions are extreme, Berkley will contact the Assistant Dean of the School of Education and recommend Berkley close within 2 hours. - If bad weather strikes when classes are not in session (winter break, spring break, etc.), the Director will contact the Assistant Dean of Education and make a recommendation for whether Berkley should close or have adjusted hours.
+- conditions are extreme, Berkley will contact the Dean of the School of Education and recommend Berkley close within 2 hours. - If bad weather strikes when classes are not in session (winter break, spring break, etc.), the Director will contact the Dean of Education and make a recommendation for whether Berkley should close or have adjusted hours.
 This recommendation will be determined by the winter road report from the Missouri Department of Transportation (MODOT).
-If such reports indicate unsafe road conditions and K-12 schools in the greater Kansas City area are also closing, the Director will recommend that Berkley close or move to adjusted hours - If Berkley needs to close early due to inclement weather, disaster (tornados, earthquakes, floods, etc.), the administrative team will initiate the phone calling tree, and send an email to all parents.
-If we cannot reach a parent, emergency contacts will be contacted.
+If such reports indicate unsafe road conditions and K-12 schools in the greater Kansas City area are also closing, the Director will recommend that Berkley close or move to adjusted hours. - If Berkley needs to close early due to inclement weather, disaster (tornados, earthquakes, floods, etc.), the administrative team will initiate the phone calling tree and send an email to all parents.
+If we cannot reach a parent, emergency contacts will be contacted. - If face to face classes are moved to virtual, but university employees are able to report to work on campus Berkley is open.
+Adjusted hours would only be implemented in this case if there were an extreme shortage of staff due to employees unable to get to work.